FabLabIsafjordur/stratasys/README.md

 1. Then you'll need to connect the 2.2 kΩ resistor and run CartridgeWriter to 'refill' the cartridge with material, as shown in this video tutorial:

 ![Chip reset Youtube video](images/chip_reset_play.jpg)

+There are people selling Stratasys chip reset devices online for hundreds of dollars, but they are just Arduino boards in nice enclosures.

 ## Advanced printer settings